DSpace/RestContract/resourcepolicies.md

 ### Resource
 **/api/authz/resourcepolicies/<:id>/resource**

-Provide access to the resource target of this resource policy.
+Return the resource target of this resource policy.

 The resource target cannot be modified.
 If you need to do so please delete the policy and create a new one.